Loren Kruger

-Loren Kruger is a South African academic who taught at the University of Chicago from 1986 to 2024 and has written extensively on theatre, comparative literature, and urban studies.
+Loren Adrienne Kruger (born 7 January 1958 in Johannesburg, South Africa) is a South African academic who taught at the University of Chicago from 1986 to 2024 and has written extensively on theatre, comparative literature, and urban studies.

 Education

-Loren Kruger obtained Bachelors degrees in English and mathematics from the University of Cape Town, and she worked in a teaching role at the University of Johannesburg in 1980.
+Kruger obtained Bachelor of Arts in English and mathematics from the University of Cape Town, and worked in a teaching role at the University of Johannesburg in 1980.
 She received a PhD in comparative literature from Cornell University where she was a teaching assistant from 1981 to 1986.
 Kruger completed independent studies in Paris at the Institut d'études théâtrales of Sorbonne Nouvelle University and the Institut für Theaterwissenschaft at the Free University of Berlin.

 Career

-Loren Kruger's studies have focused on literature, theatre, and performing arts in various languages including Afrikaans, French, German, Spanish, and Zulu.
+Kruger's studies have focused on literature, theatre, and performing arts in various languages including Afrikaans, French, German, Spanish, and Zulu.
 She joined the University of Chicago in 1986.
 Before she departed in 2024, she held appointments in comparative literature, English, and theatre and performance studies, as well as affiliations in cinema and media studies, African studies and urban studies.
 She was the editor of Theatre Journal from 1996 to 1999 and contributing editor of Theatre Research International in 2002 and 2003.
-She is an active member of the International Federation of Theatre Research, the International Brecht Society, and the Modern Language Association.
+She is an active member of the International Federation for Theatre Research and the International Brecht Society.